Most reliable tumble dryer brands

 |

-Table notes Reliability ratings based on responses to a Which? member survey of 1,717 tumble dryer owners in October 2016 and use feedback on members' experiences of the brand that they own.
+Table notes Reliability ratings based on responses to a Which? member survey of 2,044 tumble dryer owners in October 2017 and user feedback on members' experiences of the brand that they own.
 The star ratings show how each brand's reliability score compares to other tumble dryer brands.
-Table last updated December 2016.
+Table last updated December 2017.

 KeyMember Content